FOOT PAIN THAT HURTS WITH EVERY STEP

 3

-You stand up to walk to the bathroom at night — and wince.
-The soles of your feet ache like you’re stepping on broken glass.
 By morning, the pain fades, only to return the next night.
-This pattern may seem harmless, but painful feet and Lyme disease are often connected — an early warning sign you shouldn’t ignore.
+This pattern may seem harmless, but painful feet in Lyme disease are often connected to broader neurologic or inflammatory symptoms that should not be ignored.

 When to Consider Lyme Disease